Tottenham confirm £15m Hojbjerg signing from Southampton | Goal.com

 Reports have suggested that Spurs paid a £15 million ($20m) fee for Hojbjerg, plus bonuses.

-Spurs also announced that right-back Kyle Walker-Peters had completed a permanent transfer to Southampton after spending the second half of the 2019-20 season on loan at St. Mary's.
+Spurs also announced that right-back Kyle Walker-Peters had completed a permanent transfer to Southampton after spending the second half of the 2019-20 season on loan at St. Mary's, with reports stating a £12m ($15m) fee for this deal, completed separately to that involving Hojbjerg.

 Hojbjerg moves to north London after spending four seasons with Southampton, where he made 128 appearances and scored five goals.